PhillHenry/modern_stack.g8/README.md

 * run `./update-g8.sh` in order to port your changes back to the template.
 * run `./test.sh` again to validate your changes

+NOTE: the update script seems to demand Java 8 so run something like this before you run it: export JAVA_HOME=/usr/local/bin/Java/jdk1.8.0_241/ export PATH=$JAVA_HOME/bin:$PATH
+- Phillip Henry

 What is in the template?
 --